Landscape Photography Tips

 The best was to make the foreground loom large when using a wide angle lens is to change your usual position.
 Get low and close to the foreground.
 Don’t be afraid to angle the lens down slightly also but this can distort distant subjects towards the top of the frame so take care.
 Used correctly it’s possible to achieve dramatic compositions without the need for extreme wide angle lenses.
 The image above for example was captured using a 24mm lens.

 Following these simple landscape photography tips can make a substantial difference to the quality of your results.
-If you would like an in-depth tutorial covering these points and more, read my free book Lessons in Landscape Photography.
-I give this 50 page book free of charge to everyone who joins Lenscraft (which is also free).
+If you would like an in-depth tutorial covering these points and more, read my book Lessons in Landscape Photography.